Restaurant group installs 'air scrubbers'

-LUZERNE COUNTY, Pa. — Kevin's in Kingston is one of the restaurants in the Friedman Hospitality Group now using an air scrubber filtration system to help get rid of contaminants in the air and on surfaces.
+LUZERNE COUNTY, Pa. — Kevin's in Kingston is one of the restaurants in the Friedman Hospitality Group, now using an air scrubber filtration system to help get rid of contaminants in the air and on surfaces.

 We were at Grico's in Exeter, another restaurant in the group, where we learned all about it.